Dynamic Neural Fields

 Example

-from lava.lib.dnf.populations import Population
+from lava.proc.lif.process import LIF

-from lava.lib.dnf.kernels import SelectiveKernel
+from lava.lib.dnf.kernels.kernels import SelectiveKernel

-from lava.lib.dnf.connect import connect
+from lava.lib.dnf.connect.connect import connect

-# create population of 20x20 spiking neurons
+# Create a population of 20x20 spiking neurons.

-dnf = Population(shape=(20, 20))
+dnf = LIF(shape=(20, 20))

-# create a selective kernel
+# Create a selective kernel.

 kernel = SelectiveKernel(amp_exc=18, width_exc=[4, 4], global_inh=-15)